Mrunmoy/aiml/README.md

 # aiml
-Machine Learning and Artificial Intelligence Stuffs
+Machine Learning and Artificial Intelligence self-study and test code